IAmJonoBo/Emperator/docs/reference/linting-formatting.md

 Biome does not yet format YAML, so we layer dedicated tooling on top:

 - `pnpm fmt` runs `scripts/format-yaml.mjs` before invoking Biome.
-The script shells out to `git ls-files` to find tracked `.yml`/`.yaml` documents, round-trips them through the [`yaml`](https://eemeli.org/yaml/) serializer with a two-space indent and 120-character line width, and rewrites files when changes are detected.
+The script recursively walks the repository (respecting the same ignore paths as the rest of the toolchain), round-trips tracked `.yml`/`.yaml` documents through the [`yaml`](https://eemeli.org/yaml/) serializer with a two-space indent and 120-character line width, and rewrites files when changes are detected.
 The YAML stringifier preserves comments and key order, so configuration files remain human-friendly.
 - `yamllint` runs inside pre-commit (and therefore `scripts/setup-tooling.sh`) with the configuration defined in `.yamllint`.
 It enforces two-space indentation, consistent sequence padding, safe booleans, and a 120-character line limit that keeps MkDocs configuration readable.